mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Crew!", Shinna addressed the crowd of around twenty.
 The volume of her voice shocked Melna out of her daydream.
 "This is uh.."
 Thi leaned toward Melna, trying to remember her name.

-  "Mel-", she hinted to hae, "-ba!" thi shouted confidently.
-"This is Melba."
+  "Mel-", she hinted to hae, "Belka!" thi shouted confidently.
+"This is Belka."

-  "Melba!"
-They all welcomed her.
-She was too paranoid about her identity to correct them, but also too amused to mind.
+  "Oy," They all greeted her.
+She was too paranoid about her identity to correct Shinna, but also too amused to mind.

   "She'll be joining us for a short time on today's voyage."

   "You bring us anything?" a maman from the group shouted at her.
-She flushed red in embarassment, not knowing that she had to bring something.
+She flushed red in embarassment, not knowing that she would be expected to bring something.

   "We've taken in enough freeloaders, Shinna.
 When do we start getting a cut for our generosity?"

-  "That's not how generosity works."
+  "That's not how generosity works," thi responded.

   A younger woman from the group rebuked hae, "Then what's the point?
-We all need something."
+We all need something to live on."

   Melna glanced at an exapserated Shinna, who was looking for answers as much as she was.
-She decided to speak.

-  "I... have very little with me," she told the group.
-"But I can ensure an eternal welcome to you all amongst the people of Heiko."
+  Melna offered them a deal.
+"I... have very little with me.
+But I can ensure an eternal welcome to all of you amongst the people of Heiko."

   "A welcome, eh?" the skeptical woman said.
 "What sort of promise is that?"